timnewsham/myv8/README.md

 extracts V8 files on to the 4.1BSD system and builds a V8 kernel, and [fixupV8](fixupV8), which converts the filesystem and does final filesystem setup tasks form within V8.
 These scripts are intended to be executable and readable, please refer to them for any setup details.

+A transcript of the installation process can be found in [transcript.txt](transcript.txt).

 The scripts are based heavily on [install notes](http://9legacy.org/9legacy/doc/simh/v8) provided by David du Colombier.
 The BSD tape image and the vax780 boot loaders are taken from the same sources he indicated.